 where $\check{p}_1, \ldots , \check{p}_n$ are the Pl\"{u}cker coordinates of the $n$ boundary rectangular Young diagrams, i.e. rectangular with at least one side covering a full side of the $k\times (n-k)$ grid (and the $\emptyset$ diagram).
-Since this collection of diagrams is closed under Poincar\'{e} duality, the divisor is $D_n$-invariant and we get an action of $D_n$ on $\check{\Gr}(k,n)$.
+Since this collection of diagrams is closed under Poincar\'{e} duality, the divisor is $D_n$-invariant and one gets an action of $D_n$ on $\vGr(k,n)$.